-Maldives is a smallest archipelagic island country located in south Asia.
-Maldives is situated in the Arabian Sea in the Indian Ocean.
-Actually Maldives consists of many islands; you can say it is formed by the group or chains of island.
-These are small numbers of scattered islands consists of 26 natural atols.
-Maldives is the smallest Asian country by land area and population, its territory comprises roughly 298 square kilometers (115 sq mi) and around 515,696 inhabitants.
+The Maldives is the smallest archipelagic island country located in South Asia.
+The Maldives is situated in the Arabian Sea in the Indian Ocean.
+Actually, Maldives consists of many islands; you can say it is formed by the group or chains of islands.
+These are small numbers of scattered islands consists of 26 natural atoms.
+The Maldives is the smallest Asian country by land area and population, its territory comprises roughly 298 square kilometers (115 sq mi) and around 515,696 inhabitants.

 The advancement of the travel industry cultivated the general development of the nation’s economy.
 It made immediate and aberrant business and salary age openings in other related enterprises.
 The primary traveler resorts were opened in 1972 with Bandos Island Resort and Kurumba Village (the current name is Kurumba Maldives), which changed the Maldives economy.